This is the complete user manual. See the link below for the quick start guide.

 Many users have been frustrated by the default setting of the Downloads folder type that groups files by Date Modified.
 After finding the Group by setting and changing it to (None) they are frustrated to see the grouping “come back”.
 In most cases, the Group by setting did not come back, but the user is simply looking at a different view of the Downloads folder.
 That’s where the confusion about Explorer’s folder type design comes into play.

 It’s logical to assume that if one sets the view for a folder it shouldn’t matter how ones gets to that folder, but in Explorer it does.
-A different route to a folder will sometimes mean that you are actually opening a different folder that points to the same place.
-Since it’s a different folder, it has it’s own view.
-However, all of these different folders are of the same folder type so, all that’s required to set Group by to (None) for all of them is to set one and then use Explorer’s Apply to Folders button to apply the change to all folders of the same type.
-This is the vital step that many users miss.
+A different route to a folder will sometimes mean that you are actually opening a different “folder” (actually a namespace) that points to the same physical location.
+Since it’s a different “folder”, it has its own view.
+However, all of these different “folders” are of the same folder type so, you can use Explorer’s Apply to Folders button to apply the change to (almost) all of them.
+The big exception is that Apply to Folders does NOT update file open / save dialog views, which is why it’s better to use WinSetView to set the Downloads folder view.

 Whenever you use the Apply to Folders button, on any generic folder, such as C:\, your views for This PC (and USB connected phones and possibly other virtual folders) will revert back to Windows defaults.
 If you always leave This PC (and other devices) at their default views, this is not an issue, but if you have changed the views and want to keep them changed, avoid using Apply to Folders on generic folders.
 Instead, use WinSetView if you want to change your General Items (generic) folder view settings.